Skisocks/f1-scheduled-email-service/README.md

 Docker is used in deployment running a cron job to start the service at 9:00 every day.

 ## Config
-The project uses a config.yaml file located in the root of the project to set global variables.
+The project uses a "config.yaml" file to be located in the root of the project to set global variables.
 An example of this file can be found in the repository.

 ## License